egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 sudo nano /etc/ssh/sshd_config
 ```

-At the bottom, below our HostCertificate line, we need to add another line that references the file we just copied over:
+At the bottom, below our HostCertificate line, we need to add another line that references the file we copied over:

 ```
 TrustedUserCAKeys /etc/ssh/users_ca.pub